 Hey Pet Parents & Pet Lovers,

-You can absolutely feed your cat olive oil, you’re just going to want to make sure that it is only fed in moderation.
+You can absolutely feed your cat olive oil.
+However, if you do make sure that you only feed olive oil in moderation.
 Olive oil is considered non-toxic to cats and can actually be a great supplement in their diet.

 - It can be a very powerful antioxidant

 - Olive oil contains, vitamin E, chlorophyll, and polyphenols (which are bio-synthesized plant compounds).
 These three components help boost and improve the function of the immune system, making sure that your cat can fight off any germs they come into contact with.

 - Often-times we’re warned that certain oils are actually terrible for us because they can cause cardiovascular diseases or diabetes, however olive oil allows fat to burn more efficiently and will help raise your cat’s metabolism.

 - The fats inside of the oil are great for growth and ageing

 - It can be used as a weight loss agent